January 8, 2024

 Value of the Tokens in Pound Sterling:

 The value of your transactions in GBP is key for HMRC to assess your tax liability.
 They need these figures in the local currency to apply the relevant tax rules.
-It’s akin to translating a foreign currency into pounds for clarity and consistency.
+It’s like translating a foreign currency into pounds.

 Bank Statements and Wallet Addresses: